auth0/docs/articles/metadata/rules.md

 ## Updating Metadata

-All rules have available an `auth0` object (which is an instance of the [node-auth0 SDK](https://github.com/auth0/node-auth0)) that is capable of calling the Auth0 Management API v2.
+All rules include an `auth0` object (which is an instance of the [node-auth0 SDK](https://github.com/auth0/node-auth0)) that is capable of calling the Auth0 Management API v2.
 The `auth0` object is preconfigured with the necessary permissions to update users.

 ### Updating `app_metadata`